 While disappointing, this delay is hardly important in the grand scheme of things.

 The start date for the build was a month ago (i.e. early March 2020), and is currently on indefinite hold.

 This gave me a chance to build a new shed to take the stuff that needs to be vacated, and more interestingly to start building some acoustic treatment.

-I started with a quadratic diffuser, pictured here.
+I started with a primitive root diffuser, pictured here.

 The diffuser measures 1.44 x 0.65 metres, and weighs 45kg.
 So make sure your wall can support the weight!

 For this diffuser I needed a total length of 50 metres of 44x44mm planed wood total cost £116.